coinmetrics/haskell-tools/README.md

 ## Status

-The project is being used in production at Coin Metrics, but a lot of things are in flux or fragile.
+The project is being used in production at Coin Metrics, but many things are in flux or fragile, and docs may be outdated.
 Command line interface is more or less stable but may change.
 Please use with caution.

 Supported blockchains: